kontur-contests/icfpc2019-tech-kontur-ru/README.md

 ## Code breakdown

 In this 72-hour contest, we had to solve tasks by creating an AI for robots which wrap (i.e., paint) 2-dimensional maps.
-After 24-hours, we also could solve tasks in a team-contributed "blockchain".
+After 24-hours, we also could solve puzzles in a team-contributed "blockchain".

 **Shared domain code.** [lib/Models](./lib/Models) contains the code used by task solvers to represent tasks and AI state as well as some utility code. [tests](./tests/) helped to chase bugs in this code.